Bachelor of Science in Supply Chain Management

 Students who pursue a degree in supply chain management are strong problem solvers with a keen eye for detail.
 They identify vulnerabilities in operations and propose solutions to improve or to maintain efficiency.
-Through the supply chain management program, students learn to communicate solutions in terms that resonate with corporate executives, connecting the supply chain to a company’s overall viability.
+Students in the supply chain management program learn to communicate solutions in terms that resonate with corporate executives, connecting the supply chain to a company’s overall viability.

 A 120-hour curriculum leads to a degree in supply chain management.
 All undergraduate degrees require a core of 42 hours.
 In the core courses, students learn theories and analytical techniques that can be applied to the functional areas of business, such as supply chain operations.